Task extraction

 ---

-# Review the proposalThe kategorie: [Task] convention lets the Base plugin recognize task notes for view and timeline rendering.
-The sourceNote field points to the conversation note that produced the task, so you can jump back to the context.
+# Review the proposalThe Kategorie: Task convention lets the Bases plugin recognize task notes for view and timeline rendering.
+The Quelle field links back to the conversation note that produced the task.

 Title generation